vpavlenko/web-2020/README.md

-Mobile development
+Mobile development [React Native]
 ---

-React Native, Code Push, Fastlane
+React Native, Code Push, Fastlane.

+Flutter is good but you already have React, so why make your stack more complex.